 Many people even use Facebook to log in to other online services.
 Instead of remembering credentials for games and other popular sites, just log in through Facebook.
-But that comes with severe risks.
+But that comes with risks.

 Here’s the backstory